 What is psoriasis?
 It feels like dry skin.
 However, scientifically speaking, psoriasis is a condition in which skin cells multiply nearly ten times faster than they normally would, stacking up on the surface of the skin to form the lesions that characterize psoriasis.
 It ranges from mild (less than 5% of the body surface is affected) to severe (more than 30% of the body is affected), but it’s generally not progressive.
 Scientists aren’t sure exactly what causes psoriasis, but they have agreed on three factors: genetics, the immune system and the environment.
 Flare-ups of psoriasis are periodic and unpredictable; there can be years between outbreaks, or just days.
 Most often the lesions appear as silvery-red, flaky scales on parts of the body that flex, like elbows and knees, but they can show up anywhere from the scalp to the nails to the genital areas.
-Is there a way to get rid of psoriasis?
+That won’t be comfortable.

 Psoriasis isn’t contagious, it isn’t picky about who it affects, and it isn’t curable.
 It is, however, possible to keep your psoriasis symptoms infrequent and under control – read on for practical self-care tips.
 Just be sure that the first thing you do is schedule an appointment with your doctor to discover the best care for your individual needs.